JensDll/vue3-form-validation/README.md

 }
 ```

-The `formData` object can either be flat or nested by using arrays.
-The type definition for some Form Field looks like the following:
+The `formData` object can be deeply nested and it can contain arrays.
+At the leaf level the object should contain Form Fields whose type definition looks like the following:

 ```ts
 type Field<T> = {